-- Tuskegee Airmen Move to Charles H. Wright: Stephen Henderson has the story on the legendary Tuskegee airmen marked their 80th anniversary on March 22.
-It was on that date in 1941 that President Franklin D. Roosevelt activated the all-black world war two fighter squadron.
+- Tuskegee Airmen Move to Charles H. Wright: Stephen Henderson has the story on the legendary Tuskegee airmen who marked their 80th anniversary on March 22.
+It was on that date in 1941 that President Franklin D. Roosevelt activated the all-Black World War II fighter squadron.
 They were the first African American aviators in the U.S. armed forces.
-A virtual anniversary celebration will include the grand opening of a new home for the Tuskegee airmen national museum.
+A virtual anniversary celebration will include the grand opening of a new home for the Tuskegee Airmen National Museum.

-- Ray Gray: after decades behind bars, could commutation be possible?
+- Ray Gray: After decades behind bars, could commutation be possible?
 We have some news about Ray Gray, a Michigan man who is one of the state’s longest serving inmates.
 He’s also well known for the art he has created while incarcerated.
 We did a story on him this fall and the push by the Innocence Project for Ray to be released after decades behind bars.
-Now, Wayne Co. prosecutor Kym Worthy says she may be ready for Ray to go free.
-Bill Kubota has more.
+One Detroit’s Bill Kubota has more.

 Watch One Detroit every Monday and Thursday at 7:30pm ET on Detroit Public TV.